Therapy for People Who Experience Same-Sex Attraction

 If you are involved in group therapy, it is important that you also receive individual therapy so that you can work out issues that come up in the group setting.
 Group therapy can help you to:

-- Get the mutual support of others who share your struggles.
+• Get the mutual support of others who share some of the same issues.

-- Discuss issues of importance and get the feedback of others.
+• Discuss issues of importance and get feedback from others.

-Todd had been so closed up that no one in his life really knew much about him.
-Then he went to group therapy where he had the chance to explain his troubles to others and he began to open up.
+Todd had been so guarded that the people in his life knew very little about him.
+When he began attending group therapy, he finally had the chance to share his struggles with others, and he slowly started to open up.
 He wrote the following: “Each time, it became a little easier.
-I noticed that rather than being dangerous, opening up and sharing feelings and being really close to people on an emotional level was kind of nice.
+I noticed that rather than feeling dangerous, sharing feelings and growing close to people on an emotional level was kind of nice.
 For the first time in my life, I no longer felt like I was unacceptable because I started to find out that people could know everything about me and still want to be my friend.
 In fact, through the sharing of deep emotions, I gained some of my closest friends.”

 Professional Ethics

 Professional therapists are ethically bound to respect your choices.
 It is unethical for a therapist to try to impose his personal beliefs on you.
-A therapist acts ethically by presenting all your alternatives and letting you make decisions for yourself.
-A therapist should ensure that you make a free and voluntary choice by using an informed consent to treatment.
+A therapist acts ethically by presenting alternatives and letting you make decisions for yourself.
+A therapist should ensure that you make a free and voluntary choice by using an “informed consent to treatment.”

 Therapeutic Results for Distress About Same-Sex Attraction